stablekernel/aqueduct/source/docs/testing/tests.md

 The great part about each of these three methods is that if the body cannot be decoded according to its content-type, or cannot be cast into the expected type, an exception is thrown and your tests fail.
 In other words, these methods implicitly test the validity of the response body.

-Using individual properties of a `TestResponse` in test expectations is a valid use case, but there are some more helpful utilities for verifying response that create more test code.
+Using individual properties of a `TestResponse` in test expectations is a valid use case, but there are some more helpful utilities for verifying responses more clearly.

 The most important matcher is `hasResponse`.
 This matcher verifies a status code, headers and response body in a single function call.
 For example: